 The Government has published a paper entitled ‘Changes to VAT treatment of overseas goods sold to customers from 1 January 2021’ HERE (https://www.gov.uk/government/publications/changes-to-vat-treatment-of-overseas-goods-sold-to-customers-from-1-january-2021/changes-to-vat-treatment-of-overseas-goods-sold-to-customers-from-1-january-2021), which explains these changes in greater detail and we have summarised these for you below.

 To understand these changes in context it is best to first consider the CURRENT process.
 Simplistically, in summary:

-- VAT is normally charged at the Zero rate (0%) on the “export” of goods or services outside the EU, or on the “dispatch / removal” of goods or services to a party who is registered for VAT in the EU.
+- VAT is normally charged at the Zero rate (0%) on the “export” of goods outside the EU, or on the “dispatch / removal” of goods to a party who is registered for VAT in the EU.

 - Historically there has been a requirement to complete: Boxes 6 & 8 on the VAT Return, EC Sales Lists, and where applicable (>£250k) Intrastat Supplementary Declarations, where Zero rated EU supplies have been made during a period.

 - VAT is normally charged at either the Standard or Reduced rate on the supply of goods or services to a party who is NOT registered for VAT in the EU.